How to Start an SEO Business From Scratch (2026)

 What you’re actually selling (hint: it’s not “SEO”)

-Here’s where I see new agency owners get it wrong immediately.
-They define their business around a tactic (search engine optimization) instead of an outcome (being found wherever your customers look).
+New agency owners define their business around a tactic - search engine optimization - instead of an outcome: being found wherever your customers look.

-Generative Engine Optimization (GEO) is the practice of optimizing content and brand signals so AI-powered search platforms (Google AI Overviews, ChatGPT, Perplexity, Claude) cite your business in their answers.
-Answer Engine Optimization (AEO) focuses specifically on structuring content so it’s selected as the direct answer to a user’s question, whether that answer appears in a featured snippet, a voice assistant response, or an AI-generated summary.
+Generative Engine Optimization (GEO) is the practice of optimizing content and brand signals so AI-powered search platforms (Google AI Overviews, ChatGPT, Perplexity, Claude, Gemini) cite your business in their answers.
+Answer Engine Optimization (AEO) focuses on structuring content so it’s selected as the direct answer to a user’s question - whether that answer appears in a featured snippet, a voice assistant, or an AI-generated summary.

-Your clients don’t know these acronyms.
+Your clients don’t know these terms.
 They don’t need to.
-What they know is that their customers are Googling less and asking ChatGPT more, and they want someone who can fix that.
+What they know is their customers are Googling less and asking ChatGPT more, and they want someone who can fix that.

 The service you should sell in 2026 isn’t “SEO.”
-It’s AI-era visibility, a package that includes traditional organic search optimization, structured data and schema implementation, entity SEO (making sure Google and LLMs understand what your brand IS), and content structured for AI citation.
+It’s AI-era visibility - a package that includes traditional organic search optimization, structured data and schema implementation, entity SEO (making sure Google and LLMs understand what your brand is), content structured for AI citation, and llms.txt implementation.
+A SE Ranking study found llms.txt has only a 10.13% adoption rate across 300,000 domains.
+That’s your edge.
+Limy.ai

-Pro Tip: When pitching clients, don’t lead with “SEO” or “GEO.”
+Pro Tip: When pitching, don’t lead with “SEO” or “GEO.”
 Lead with the business problem: “Your competitors are showing up in ChatGPT answers.
 You’re not.
 I fix that.”
-The technical jargon comes later in the proposal, not the sales conversation.
+The technical jargon comes later - in the proposal, not the sales conversation.

 The First-Year Revenue Ladder: a realistic financial framework

 Every “how to start an SEO agency” article tells you to “set your pricing.”
-None of them show you what the first 12 months actually look like financially.
-So here’s a framework I call the First-Year Revenue Ladder, built from conversations with solo founders and backed by real pricing data.
+None show you what the first 12 months actually look like financially.
+Here’s a framework I call the First-Year Revenue Ladder, built from conversations with solo founders and backed by real pricing data.

-An SE Ranking survey of 260 agencies found that 64% offer monthly retainers below $1,000, with 53% preferring the retainer model overall.
-But starting at $500/month is a trap: you need 20 clients just to hit $10K, and servicing 20 clients solo is a recipe for burnout and churn.
+An SE Ranking survey of 260 agencies found that 64% charge monthly retainers below $1,000, with 30% under $500.
+But starting at $500 a month is a trap: you need 20 clients just to hit $10K, and servicing 20 clients solo is a recipe for burnout.
+SE Ranking Pricing Survey

 Here’s a more sustainable path: